imranhasan22/handbook_imran/java.md

 - variable is declare outside method, constructor or any block
 - variable can be used as common property(variable) of all objects of it's class as it's belong to class not object
 - don't make multiple copy for multiple object.
+## `private`
+- accessible within the class it is declared
+- can't accessible not even in child class
+## `protected`
+- accessible anywhere within the same package
+## `default`
+- accessible anywhere within the same package
+# Keywords
 ## `final`
 - class can't be inherited
 - method can't be overriden
+# Interface
+It defines a set of methods that a class must implement.
+It allows for a form of abstraction, enabling the seperation of what a class can do from how it does it.

+- It only contain method signature and declaration.
+- All methods are implicitly `public` and `abstract`
+- All fields are implicitly `public`, `static`, `final`
+- Can't have constructor, meaning you can't instantiate(object creation) direclty
+- One interface can extend another interface, and classes are implment interfaces
 # OOP
 __Key Concepts of OOP:__
 - [Encapsulation](#encapsulation)